 I was disappointed to hear some of the other guests on my bus tour speculate that the electric bills for the Christmas lights in this heavily Italian-American neighborhood were paid for by Mafia money.
 How dare they play into such stereotypes.
 But then I read that the Spata family son was indeed convicted of racketeering a few years ago.
 I really don’t know what the lesson is here.

 I feel a little better about introducing this place because I know going into it that this story is a tearjerker.
 The little tents outside this green and white wonderland are raising money for Michael’s Cause.
-Michael is the little boy of an NYPD sergeant and a nurse, and he has Duchenne Muscular Dystrophy.
+Michael is the young son of an NYPD sergeant and a nurse, and he has Duchenne Muscular Dystrophy.

-People who suffer from this disease generally don’t live past their early 20s.
+People who suffer from this disease generally don’t live past their early 20s, which it is so urgent to find a cure.
 I made a small donation and was told that all the money goes to finding a cure for DMD.
 (As of now there is none.)
+If you go visit the Christmas lights at Dyker Heights, stop by this house and see if you can make a small donation.

-Well, that’s a third story in a row with a sad ending.
+Well, that’s the second story in a row with a sad ending.
 Let’s see if I can do better with the next house…

 The next house had one of the coolest Christmas light concepts I had ever seen.
 The family had their own private radio channel set up outside the house constantly playing Christmas music.
 As you drove up to the house, you saw a sign instructing you to turn your car radio to this channel.

-Then the Christmas lights would move and change in time with the music.
+Once the radio is synched up to the channel, you can see that the Christmas lights are set to move and change in time with the music.
+We just sat there on the bus in silence as the lights shimmed along with Mariah Carey singing, “All I Want For Christmas is You.”
 In a world filled with disease and racketeering, it’s nice to find something that is as adorable and frivolous as the Christmas lights on this house.

 6) Sam the Greek

 The final house on this one day in Brooklyn itinerary belongs to Sam the Greek.
-Sadly we’ve never gotten the chance to meet him, but his name makes him sound like a character in a Damon Runyan short story.
+Sadly we’ve never gotten the chance to meet him on the Christmas Lights, but his name makes him sound like a character in a Damon Runyan short story.
+So I imagine that he’s always out at a craps game with Nathan Detroit and Sky Masterson instead of watching his Christmas lights.

 That’s 24 Hours of Christmas in New York City!

 What would you do with 24 hours of Christmas in New York City?
 Are you ready to start booking your hotel in New York City right now?
 Would Tiny Tim like a painting of a lemon that looks like my father?
 And which is a better Christmas movie, It’s a Wonderful Life or Die Hard?
-Please leave your thoughts below!
+Just email me at [email protected]

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend Christmas in New York.
 And there’s a million other things to do in New York City.